Our whey protein is made in the French Alps and is unique in the world.

 Choosing the right time for cardio

-Not really!
-No study recommends a preferential time slot between morning or evening.
-On the other hand, the positive effects of training on sleep and circadian rhythms take place if it is practiced between 4 and 8 hours before falling asleep ⁵.
+There are no studies recommending a preferential time slot between morning and evening.
+On the other hand, the positive effects of training on sleep and circadian rhythms occur if it is practised between 4 and 8 hours before falling asleep.4

 The idea that late-night exercise disrupts sleep is false.
 Even late-night exercise is better than no exercise at all.
-The benefit/risk ratio is heavily weighted in favour of physical activity.
+The benefit-risk ratio is heavily weighted in favor of physical activity.

-One of the most common mistakes is overtraining.
+The most common mistake is overtraining.
 A series of over-intensive sessions, with little recovery time, can lead to an accumulation of physical and mental fatigue.

 To avoid it, rest periods are mandatory and part of sports performance.Diet and sleep are also important factors in avoiding this syndrome.